Top 10 Brass Pipe Fittings for Plumbing Use

 Why are these Brass Pipe Fittings popular?

-Pipe fittings also called fixture fittings, include hose bibcocks, backflow preventers, valves, and pressure control devices.
-Brass is a durable metal and is often used for pneumatic and fixture fittings because it is easy to machine into parts with precise details.
+Pipe fittings fixture fittings include hose bibcocks, backflow preventers, valves, and pressure control devices.
+Brass is a durable metal often used for pneumatic and fixture fittings because it can easily be machined into parts with precise details.

 Brass is a rare and sophisticated metal used to make many things besides pipe fittings, like tools, antiques, statues, scenes, etc. Pipe fixtures used by builders are made of aluminum, steel, and brass, among other things.